ryuuart/image-navigation-carousel/README.md

 ## Usage

-Just follow the following layout for the HTML implementation
+Just follow the following layout for the HTML implementation.
+Make sure your bullet matches the the respective slide.
+This is how they sync with each other.
+Wrong order would make the bullet link to the wrong slide ☝️

 ```html
 <!-- Slider container -->